noir-lang/noir/docs/docs/developers/contracts/compiling_contracts/how_to_compile_contract.md

   /**
    * Creates a tx to deploy a new instance of this contract.
    */
-  public static deploy(pxe: PXE, admin: AztecAddressLike) {
+  public static deploy(
+    wallet: Wallet,
+    admin: AztecAddressLike,
+    name: string,
+    symbol: string,
+    decimals: bigint | number,
+  ) {
-    return new DeployMethod<TokenContract>(Point.ZERO, pxe, TokenContractArtifact, Array.from(arguments).slice(1));
+    return new DeployMethod<TokenContract>(
+      Fr.ZERO,
+      wallet,
+      TokenContractArtifact,
+      TokenContract.at,
+      Array.from(arguments).slice(1),
+    );
   }

   /**
-   * Creates a tx to deploy a new instance of this contract using the specified public key to derive the address.
+   * Creates a tx to deploy a new instance of this contract using the specified public keys hash to derive the address.
    */
-  public static deployWithPublicKey(pxe: PXE, publicKey: PublicKey, admin: AztecAddressLike) {
+  public static deployWithPublicKeysHash(
+    publicKeysHash: Fr,
+    wallet: Wallet,
+    admin: AztecAddressLike,
+    name: string,
+    symbol: string,
+    decimals: bigint | number,
+  ) {
+    return new DeployMethod<TokenContract>(
+      publicKeysHash,
+      wallet,
+      TokenContractArtifact,
+      TokenContract.at,
+      Array.from(arguments).slice(2),
+    );
+  }

+  /**
+   * Creates a tx to deploy a new instance of this contract using the specified constructor method.
+   */
+  public static deployWithOpts<M extends keyof TokenContract['methods']>(
+    opts: { publicKeysHash?: Fr; method?: M; wallet: Wallet }, ...args: Parameters<TokenContract['methods'][M]>
+  ) {
-    return new DeployMethod<TokenContract>(publicKey, pxe, TokenContractArtifact, Array.from(arguments).slice(2));
+    return new DeployMethod<TokenContract>(
+      opts.publicKeysHash ??
+Fr.ZERO,
+      opts.wallet,
+      TokenContractArtifact,
+      TokenContract.at,
+      Array.from(arguments).slice(1),
+      opts.method ?? 'constructor',
+    );
   }

   /**